dbarenholz/site/_pages/music.md

 - Ludovico Einaudi - Nuvole Bianche
 - Yann Tiersen - Comptine d'un autre été
 - Yiruma - River flows in you

-## Previous Projects

-Head over to the [projects](/_projects/) page and filter on the music tag to see some projects related to music.

-Also, some projects I've been involved with can be found in this YouTube playlist!
-Can you find me in these videos?

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/videoseries?list=PLn1-0R41vSciVAR15cyIOuScARBfWeY21" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Classical Bucketlist